Why Should I Hire a Spinal Cord Injury Attorney?

 • Loss of muscle

-Hiring a spinal cord injury attorney after receiving necessary medical treatment for a spinal cord injury will help you understand the evidence you should compile and how to navigate filing a catastrophic injury claim.
+Hiring a spinal cord injury attorney after receiving necessary medical treatment will help you understand the evidence you should compile and how to navigate filing a spinal injury lawsuit.

-If you or a loved one has suffered a spinal cord injury during a tractor trailer accident, construction site accident or a car crash, you need an experienced Missouri lawyer who understands all the legal implications of spinal cord injuries.
-At MHM, we have worked with countless victims of spinal cord injuries and helped them earn justice for the suffering they have faced.
+If you or a loved one has suffered an injury to the spine during a tractor trailer accident, construction site accident or a car crash, you need an experienced spine injury attorney who understands all the legal implications.
 Our lawyers have handled cases in the City of St. Louis, St. Louis County, Jefferson County, Franklin County, and throughout Missouri.
 Additionally, we have also handled cases throughout the Midwest, including Illinois, Arkansas and Kansas.

 To learn more about some of the spinal cord injury cases we have worked on, visit our past results page to view our recent case work and get in touch with an MHM spinal cord injury attorney today.